 The implementation of the verification process shall be monitored by the Verification Control Board (VCB).

-The verification process control shall be supported by a computer based verification database.
+The supplier shall provide a computer based verification database to support the verification process control.

-The verification database shall be delivered to the customer in an electronic form to be agreed with the customer.
+The supplier shall deliver the verification database to the customer in an electronic form to be agreed with the customer.

-The supplier shall provide to the customer verification evidence for the customer’s applicable requirements agreed to be verified, independently from the level where verification has been accomplished.
+The supplier shall capture and provide verification close-out evidence in the verification database for those customers requirements agreed to be verified.

 Verification control board (VCB)

-A Verification Control Board (VCB), with participation of customer and supplier representatives, shall be established to incrementally assess the achievements and status of the verification process.
+A Verification Control Board (VCB) shall be established by the supplier and invite the participation of the customer, to assess the achievements and status of the verification process.

 The VCB is set-up in relation to the complexity and the extents of the verification activities.